danielacbarroso/nedda_pypi/README.md

 according to their staging.
 For instance, a very small and localized breast cancer determines a certain treatment path and has a very good (more than 95%) chance of total cure (or remission).
-Unfortunately, if the same type of cancer is not detected early, it can grow and spread to the lynphatic system (local and distant) and to other organs (metastatic disease).
+Unfortunately, if the same type of cancer is not detected early, it can grow and spread to the lymphatic system (local and distant) and to other organs (metastatic disease).
 In this case, the treatment options are distinct, and the chance of cure much more remote.